dvla/kaping/README.md

 ## Query building
 A query can be built up with dot notation, but there are a few rules to follow.

-First get a new Kaping Query instance.
+First, get a new Kaping Query instance.
 If we want a new Boolean query then we set the type as bool.
 ```ruby
 my_query = DVLA::Kaping::Query.new('bool')
 my_query.filter.term('foo.bar', 'Valid').